-We then select the most appropriate translation from Table 1 as follows:
+The most appropriate translation is then selected from Table 1 as follows:

 In the example in Table 1 above, two translation pairs (c_2c_3, e_1) and $(c_1c_2c_3c_4c_5, e_3)$ are extracted and added into the translation dictionary.
-We have extracted at most two translation pairs, which proved to be ample for short queries; and in fact, in most cases, only one translation pair was extracted.
+At most two translation pairs have been extracted, which proved to be ample for short queries; and in fact, in most cases, only one translation pair was extracted.